DmitriyyyyS/EVGA-Z370-Classified-K/README.md

 USB3 Controller     	Intel Kaby Point PCH - USB 3.1 xHCI Host Controller Video Adapter       	Radeon RX 580 Series (8 GB)
 BIOS Version  	      1.14

 On this configuration, I managed to get everything: sound, intel acceleration, all USB ports, sleep, a discrete RX580 graphics card, an implemented system on OpenCore 0.5.8 loader

+Tested on MacOS_10.15.4, it will also work without problems on MacOS_10.14